Close Menu

 4. Ginkaku-ji Temple (Silver Pavilion)

 Located on the eastern side of Kyoto, Ginkaku-ji Temple, also known as the Silver Pavilion, is a beautiful Zen temple.
 The temple’s main hall is designed in a simple yet elegant style, and the surrounding gardens are a haven for nature lovers.
 Visitors can stroll around the temple, admire the beautiful architecture, and enjoy the peaceful atmosphere.
-(See Also: Must See Places In Bahrain)
+(See Also: Must See Places In Honolulu)

 Did you know?